SC to hear pleas challenging electoral bond scheme in last week of January | Law-Order

 - India

-The Supreme Court on Thursday said it will hear in the last week of January a batch of PILs challenging laws permitting funding of political parties through the electoral bond scheme.
+The Supreme Court said on Thursday it will hear in the last week of January 2023, a batch of PILs challenging laws permitting funding of political parties through the electoral bond scheme.

+Electoral bonds have been pitched as an alternative to cash donations made to political parties as part of efforts to bring in transparency in political funding.

-A bench of Justices B R Gavai and Vikram Nath said the matter requires to heard.
+A bench of Justices B R Gavai and Vikram Nath said the matter requires to be heard.

 ''This is a 2015 matter.
 You can't have such an emergency just before the penultimate day of the vacation...There is no election as of now.
 We will hear it in the last week of January, 2023,'' the bench said.

-Lawyer Prashant Bhushan, appearing for PIL petitioner NGO, 'Association for Democratic Reforms', said there are several constitutional questions involved in the petitions which have a tremendous bearing on sanctity of electoral process.
+Lawyer Prashant Bhushan, appearing for PIL petitioner NGO 'Association for Democratic Reforms', said there are several constitutional questions involved in the petitions which have a bearing on sanctity of the electoral process.

-He said the issue of reference to Constitution Bench can be looked into first.
+He said the issue of whether it should be referred to a Constitution bench can be looked at first.

+The apex court said that this will also require hearing.
+The top court was hearing PILs by NGO Association for Democratic Reforms, The Communist Party of India (Marxist) and other petitioners.

+Earlier, Bhushan had sought urgent listing of the PIL by the apex court seeking a direction to the Centre not to open any further window for sale of electoral bonds during the pendency of a case pertaining to funding of political parties and alleged lack of transparency in their bank accounts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)